Old Mulberry Tree at Reeves Point: Preservation

-Concerns were expressed for the health of the tree as early as 1915, and several attempts to preserve the tree since, including a professional aborist engaged by the Kangaroo Island Council, have proved successful.
+Concerns were expressed for the health of the tree as early as 1915, and several attempts to preserve the tree since, including a professional arborist engaged by the Kangaroo Island Council, have proved successful.
 It is considered that it may survive for 500 years.
 Visitors to the historic site will see that the old tree has been propped up by a support system of cables and poles.